-For more overview of the USL, click on the link below to read:
+For an overview of the USL, click on the link below:

-In 2019, USL added a third-tier division (League One) to further the pyramid while renaming the unofficial fourth-division (US Soccer only certifies divisions 1 through 3), formerly known as the Premier Development League or PDL, to League Two.
+In 2019, they added a third-tier division (League One) to further the pyramid while renaming the fourth-division, formerly known as the Premier Development League or PDL, to League Two.

 USL has been successful in developing a number of markets around the country, some of which have gone on to acquire franchises in Major League Soccer.
 Some examples of markets that have performed well in USL are Minneapolis-Saint Paul, Cincinnati, Nashville, Sacramento, Saint Louis, Louisville, and Albuquerque.

-Guiding the growth and direction of the USL is Jake Edwards, who serves as the President.
-He has been league President since 2014 and has overseen a period of rapid growth.
+heading up the USL is its president, Jake Edwards.
+He has been league president since 2014 and has overseen a period of growth.
 He has also been instrumental in framing the vision of the league.

-Six to eight more markets are expected to join the Championship to reach the maximum number of franchises which is expected to be around 34 to 38 teams.
-USL’s idea is that this is enough to create regional rivalries and derby’s while keeping travel costs in check.
+A number of new teams are expected to join the Championship to reach the maximum number of franchises which is expected to be between 34 to 38 teams.
+USL believes that this is enough to create regional rivalries and derby’s while keeping travel costs in check.

-Two new MLS-affiliated sides will enter League One for 2020, owned by the New England Revolution and Inter Miami CF, the latter to be called Club de Fútbol Fort Lauderdale.
+In addition to Union Omaha, two new MLS-affiliated sides will enter League One for 2020, owned by the New England Revolution and Inter Miami CF.

 The USL is focused on its clubs playing in stadiums that enhance the fan experience and provide the proper environment for the game.

 The league came to the end of a 10-year strategic plan where 16 soccer specific stadiums were built.
-In 2019, Austin and Hartford opened stadiums.
+In 2019, Austin and Hartford opened.
 Others are in the works.
-The goal leading up to the 2026 World Cup is for all or most of the USL Championship teams to be playing in soccer specific stadiums.
-The current view is that these stadiums be in the range of 12,000 to 15,000 seats.
+The goal leading up to the 2026 World Cup is for all or most of the USL Championship teams playing in soccer specific stadiums.
+The current view is that these stadiums be in the range of 10,000 to 15,000 seats.

 Promotion / Relegation

-For now it’s a potential future possibility The key would be to have a sustainable third division and narrow the differences in quality from one league to the other.
+For now it’s a potential future enhancement.
+The key would be to have a sustainable third division and narrow the differences in quality from one league to the other.